What is the ISREF Function?

 As a worksheet function, ISREF can be entered as part of a formula in a cell of a worksheet.

-Let’s see few examples to understand how this example works:
+Let’s see a few examples to understand how this function works:

 We get the results below: